Alejogb1/job-board/blog-data/how-does-offer-genie-provide-real-time-guidance-during-interviews.md

 Think of it like a sophisticated grammar checker on steroids  it's not just catching grammatical errors  it's analyzing your choice of words your tone  your pacing  even your filler words like uh and um  it identifies areas where you're rambling where you're being too vague or where you're not hitting the key points  it's brutal but helpful

-It gives you subtle cues  like a little vibration on your phone  a color-coded visual display  maybe a slight change in the background  telling you to maybe elaborate on something  or maybe to steer clear of a certain topic  or just to chill out and breathe  because interviews are stressful okay
+It gives you subtle cues  like a little vibration on your phone  a color-coded visual display  maybe a slight change in the background  telling you to maybe elaborate on something  or maybe to steer clear of a certain topic  or just to chill out and breathe  because interviews are stressful

 It's adaptive too  it learns from your responses  your strengths your weaknesses  the more you use it the better it gets at tailoring its feedback to your specific needs and interview style  it doesn't try to change you into someone you're not it just helps you shine brighter in a way that aligns with what the interviewer is looking for